Breast Augmentation – A 30 year perspective

 Saline implants remain popular at my practice for women who like a more subtle A or B to C result, usually in the 250cc to 330cc range.
 These are often healthconscious women who, because of the silica gel spillage factor, are not interested in having anything other than the most natural product in their bodies.

 Saline implants are often chosen by models and dancers because of the ‘shimmying’ effect of the implant.
 The implant moves in a natural way, flattening out when the patient lies down.
 It also falls into a teardrop shape when the woman is standing up.
 The cohesive gel implants, on the other hand, appear to me to have a fixed ‘headlight’ appearance.
 Most of the time, the implants are placed in a partial sub-pectoral position or dual-plane position, meaning that the implant is partly under the muscle and is completely covered by tissue.
 It should not give an unnatural sub-glandular appearance similar to that of Victoria ‘Posh’ Beckham’s obvious implant look.
-I have performed thousands of breast augmentation procedures over the past 30 years and am still convinced that, in the majority of patients, this operation probably gives as much satisfaction as any plastic or cosmetic surgery procedure.
+I have performed thousands of breast augmentation procedures in Sydney over the past 30 years and am still convinced that, in the majority of patients, this operation probably gives as much satisfaction as any plastic or cosmetic surgery procedure.